Do Doctors Have to Accept Medicare Advantage Plans?

 Medicare Advantage Plans Explained

-Medicare Advantage plans, which serve as an alternative to Original Medicare and medicare supplement insurance, offer additional Medicare covered services and benefits through private insurance companies.
+Medicare Advantage plans, which could serve as an alternative to Original Medicare and Medicare Supplement Insurance, could offer additional Medicare-covered services and benefits through private insurance companies.

-These medicare supplement insurance plans often include coverage for:
+Some of these Medicare supplement insurance plans may include coverage for:

 • Prescription medications